 Headaches are physical symptoms that sometimes even persist after a TBI patient is considered fully recovered, so this is by far one of the most common long-term effects of TBIs.

-Dizziness is a very common symptom of TBIs, and about one-third of TBI patients experience dizziness for a minimum of five years after their injury.
+Dizziness and disorientation is a very common symptom of TBIs, and about one-third of TBI patients experience dizziness for a minimum of five years after their injury.
 But, what’s important to know about dizziness is that over time it’s likely to improve.

 All types of sensory complaints are very common within serious TBI patients, and there are many instances in which this symptom ends up being a long-term problem.
 The medical terms for these sensitivities are phonophobia and photophobia, and about 25% of TBI patients undergo these sensitivities even a year after their injury.